Professor Diane Gyi

 Her research has involved collaborations with over 60 organisations in grants to the value of over £3.5 million.
 Applications have covered topics as diverse as autonomous vehicle interiors (for changing occupant needs - work, leisure, health and wellbeing), automotive seating innovations, healthy ageing at work, the older driver experience, and inclusive/accessible transport design.

-She is a Fellow of the Chartered Institute of Ergonomics and Human Factors (CIEHF) and a Member of CIEHF Professional Affairs Board.
-Other invitations of merit include membership of the Dunhill Medical Trust (DMT) Research and Grants Committee (2017-21); the Human Factors Strategic Group – East Midlands (Sept 2015-18); and the EU Standards Committee ‘Aircraft Seats’ - ASD-STAN D1S7 (2012-2015).
-She was an Editor for Applied Ergonomics (2007-13) and has continued on the International Editorial Boards of both Applied Ergonomics (since 2007) and the International Journal of Industrial Ergonomics (since 2005).
+She is a Fellow of the Chartered Institute of Ergonomics and Human Factors (CIEHF) Roles of merit include membership of CIEHF Professional Affairs Board (2017-2023); the Dunhill Medical Trust (DMT) Research and Grants Committee (2017-21); the Human Factors Strategic Group – East Midlands (Sept 2015-18); and the EU Standards Committee ‘Aircraft Seats’ - ASD-STAN D1S7 (2012-2015).
+She was an Editor for Applied Ergonomics (2007-13) and is on the International Editorial Boards of both Applied Ergonomics (since 2007) and the International Journal of Industrial Ergonomics (since 2005).

 Current and recently funded research projects include:

-• Life on board the autonomous vehicle of the future (EPSRC CASE award)
+• Life on board the autonomous vehicle of the future (EPSRC CASE)

-• Designing a fatigueless driving seat (EPSRC CASE award)
+• Designing a fatigueless driving seat (EPSRC CASE)

-• Investigating a new (more inclusive) driving posture (KTP/TSB award)
+• Investigating a new (more inclusive) driving posture (KTP/TSB)

-• Vehicle ergonomics and older drivers (EPSRC DTG award)
+• Vehicle ergonomics and older drivers (EPSRC DTG)

 • Building healthy construction workers (Age UK)